chatbot-art/stopwatch/README.md

 ```bash
 java main/classFiles/AdvancedStopwatch
 ```
--Can be improved by transfer learning (obviously 😉)
+-Can be improved by transfer learning

 ## Usage